smartSDH: An Experimental Study of Mechanism Based Building Control: Discussion

 We note that, due to limitations of this study, our geolocation methods required users to regularly sign on from their browser; otherwise, users could vote remotely or leave their computer on to earn points illicitly.
 We hope that future studies can explore methods to reduce the intrusiveness of these mechanisms.

-Another possible reason why satisfaction levels were not significant may be because it may be that $\lambda_{max}$, as defined in Assumption~\ref{ass:bounded}, was set too low.
+Another possible reason for satisfaction levels not being significant might have been because $\lambda_{max}$, as defined in Assumption~\ref{ass:bounded}, was set too low.
 This again was due to the limitations of our study.
 Our value for $\lambda_{max}$ was determined by our experimental budget.
 That is, we set $h_i = n \lambda_{max}$ as a base rate for participation, and needed to bound how much money we would give out in rewards over the duration of the experiment.
 For smartSDH, our budget was over \$100 per participant.
 In practical applications, it may be beneficial to relax the requirement that all users are better off due to the mechanism.
 Under this relaxation, some users may wind up paying money into the mechanism, but it would still implement the socially optimal outcome.
 This ties back in with the idea of ``internalizing the externality'' that may be caused due to differences in preferences of lighting.
 To implement this, there must be a way to force participation against a user's will.
 We note that this is not likely to be viable in an academic research experiment.
+Alongside the above considerations, it is important to note that since VCG is generally employed in auctions, the users involved are assumed to be competitive.
+According to assumption \ref{ass:info_structure}, it is assumed that one a user knows their type and others are unaware of it.
+However, due to the nature of the experiment or the fact that the web interface shows the users in the office environment at any instant, the users might cooperate with one another in determining their types, which might once again have an impact on the optimality of the VCG mechanism-derived outcome.

-Finally, we note that many qualitative aspects of our study suggest a \emph{status quo effect}.
+Finally, we note that many qualitative aspects of our study suggest a status quo effect.
 Some participants told us during the catered events that they were happy with smartSDH because the lights were typically too bright.
 In contrast, some other participants insisted that no one would want lights so dim.
 Anecdotally, it seemed some participants were dissatisfied because they did not believe that the mechanism was implementing the social optimum.
 It is interesting to note how it is more socially acceptable to walk into a full office and turn up the lights than it is to walk into a full office and turn down the lights; these social contexts likely had a factor in the experience of participants of this study.
 We think examining the effect of the status quo when new IoT technologies are deployed in these settings is a very interesting direction for future research.